Blitz-Development/lovion-dummy-backend/ASSIGNMENT_9_STUDENT_GUIDE.md

 - How to handle validation errors gracefully
 - How to create detailed validation reports
 - How to work with multi-file XSD schemas

+## Why This Matters: Real-World Scenario

+In production systems, external data sources often send invalid data:
+- Legacy systems with outdated validation
+- Manual data entry errors
+- Integration bugs
+- Schema mismatches between systems

+**Without proper validation**, your application will:
+- ❌ Crash on deserialization
+- ❌ Store corrupted data
+- ❌ Have no audit trail of failures
+- ❌ Be difficult to debug

+**With two-tier validation**, your application will:
+- ✅ Catch errors before they cause problems
+- ✅ Provide detailed error reports
+- ✅ Continue processing valid records
+- ✅ Maintain data quality

 ## Background: The Problem